Have you ever thought of optimizing your categories for SEO?

 Before getting started with how to use your categories for SEO and increase your rankings, just let me share some benefits and examples of categories optimization.

-Category optimization works by ranking your categories for particular targeted keywords.
+Category optimization works by ranking your categories for, particularly targeted keywords.
 When you build links to your categories, the link juice also gets passed on to inner posts/pages which ultimately rank them high.
 So, ignoring category optimization means losing a lot of revenue every month.

 Therefore, category SEO not only increases your rankings and revenue in short term, but it’s very much essential for your site’s long term health.
 If you are not optimizing your categories for SEO, you should start now.